cksystemsteaching/selfie/manuscript/state.md

 #### [lw](http://github.com/cksystemsteaching/selfie/blob/e37e0b759dba9e7c4b35f7fa5e4d8b76be7a1f44/selfie.c#L5989-L6045)

-The following [`lw $sp,0($t0)`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3955-L3956) instruction at memory address `0x24` *loads the word* from memory stored at address `$t0` plus offset `0` into the `$sp` register.
+The next instruction is the [`lw $sp,0($t0)`](http://github.com/cksystemsteaching/selfie/blob/75462fecb49ba11b2da8561880395048bcf1edc4/selfie.c#L3955-L3956) instruction at address `0x24` where `lw` stands for *load word*.
+This instruction loads, into the `$sp` register, the word from memory stored at the address derived from the value of `$t0` plus offset `0`, as indicated by the notation `0($t0)`.
 This means in particular that the value in `$t0` is interpreted as memory address plus some constant offset that does not have to be zero and can even be negative.
 This behavior is another addressing mode which is called *register-relative* addressing.
 We hear more about that below.
 Why we are loading that word is explained in another chapter.

 Interestingly, this load operation is actually mentioned by the profiler in the above output, that is, in `loads: 26,...,...,1(3.84%)@0x24(~1)` as one of the third most executed operations among a total of 26 load operations even though it is only executed once which corresponds to 3.84% of all load operations.

 The next six instructions in the above output are all `nop` instructions.
-So, imagine, it took us sixteen instructions to get the integer value 492 into `$gp` and the value at memory address 0x3FFFFFC into `$sp`.
+So, imagine, it took us sixteen instructions to get the integer value 492 into `$gp` and the value at address 0x3FFFFFC into `$sp`.
 We definitely need a higher-level programming language to raise the level of abstraction.
 However, as tedious as the machine level might be, it is completely deterministic and rather easy to understand.

 For now, the important take-away message here is that we can reconstruct the full state of the machine at any instruction in the above output just by following the arrows `->` line by line until that instruction.
 If you still cannot believe that a computer really is so simple and does work in these tiny steps and does so completely deterministically it is time to reflect about that here again.
 The machine starts in some given state and proceeds from there by changing very few bits in each step instructed by other bits that are identified by the program counter.
 That's it.
 The only reason why computers appear to be so powerful is because they are so fast and can store enormous amounts of bits.
 This even applies to computers appearing to do many things at the same time.
 They don't.
 When looking close enough things happen step by step.